spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/5-backup-restore.md

 # Workspace Backup and Restore

-Palette users can create backups of a workspace (usually consisting of multiple clusters) and restore them later at user's convenience.
-A workspace-based backup is similar to a cluster backup, with the additonal coverage of multiple clusters should the workspace include more than one.
-To aid workspace-based backup and restore Palette is extending two more roles in addition to the existing roles.
-These Workspace roles provides restricted access to the workspace resources.
-They are:
+Palette users can create cluster backups from within a workspace (usually consisting of multiple clusters) and restore them later time as desired.
+Palette allows granular controls within a workspace for users to perform specific tasks withint the workspace, withtout haivng the ability to update workspace details.
+In order to provide granular access within a workspace for specific actions, Palette provides the following two roles:

 ## Workspace Operator

-User assigned a `workspace operator` role can only restore backups within the [tenant](/glossary-all/#tenant) scope.
-This role does not contain any other privileges or permissions related to workspace as well as clusters.
+Users assigned the `workspace operator` role can only perform back and restore actions within the workspace.

 ## WorkSpace Admin

-A role that has all admin permissions and privileges.
+A role that has all admin permissions and privileges withing the workspace.

 ## Create your Workspace Roles

 To create your workspace role follow the steps below:

 * Login to Palette management console as Tenant Admin.
 * Go to the “Users and Teams” option,
 * From the listed users, select the user to be assigned with workspace roles.
 See here for [User Creation](/projects/#projects)
 * Select the “Workspace Roles” tab and click  “+ New Workspace Role“ to create a new role.
 * Fill the following information into the “Add Roles to User-Name” wizard:
   * Project
   * Workspace
   * Make the choice of role from the options:
     * Workspace Admin
     * Workspace Operator
 * Confirm the information provided to complete the wizard.
 * The user set with the Workspace role can take Workspace-wide backup and Restores in compliance with their permissions and privileges.

 # Prerequisites